Hunted (1952 film): Production

+The film was financed through the British Film-Makers scheme.

 Jon Whiteley was cast after a friend of Charles Crichton heard him reciting "The Owl and the Pussycat" on radio on The Children's Hour.
 He was called in for a screen test and was cast.

 Much of the film was shot on location, with three main areas being used.
 The early London exterior scenes were shot in the Pimlico/Victoria area, which at the time still had derelict corners showing evidence of wartime damage.
 The location chosen for the scenes set in the English Midlands was the area in and around Stoke-on-Trent, with its distinctive industrial skyline of factory chimneys and giant pottery kilns.
 The railway sequence in this section was shot on the now-defunct Potteries Loop Line, and this scene has come to be regarded as historically significant by British railway enthusiasts as it provides a very rare filmic depiction of the long-gone line in operation.
 Scottish filming took place in the vicinity of Portpatrick in Wigtownshire and featured the fishing boat 'Mizpah' BA-11 built by Noble of Girvan (1949).

+Reception

+The Monthly Film Bulletin wrote: "The first section of the film is well-constructed and exciting, reaching a climax in a brilliant piece of exterior shooting when the boy tries to follow Lloyd as he jumps from a railway bridge on to a slowly moving goods train below.
+Despite the apparent improbability of the situation, it is effectively staged.
+The chase across the moors starts well but is drastically over-extended.
+Interest wanes and the trawler scene at the end is an anti-climax, based at the key moment not upon action and movement but a perfunctory "thought-process decision" to badly-scored musical accompaniment.
+The return to port that follows is weak and inconclusive, despite some clever location photography of waiting men on the quayside.
+The topic of cruelty to children is raised (like the colour bar in Pool of London) only to be dismissed with a slick pay-off that ducks the issue entirely.
+Audiences cannot fail to respond to the sad figure of little Jon Whiteley and his quiet Scottish voice, but they will probably feel cheated by the basic weaknesses of story construction and feeble ending."

+Kine Weekly wrote: "Its ever-changing backgrounds, beautifully composed and photographed, subtly heighten the emotional impact of its novel and tense, if slightly sprawling, tale.
+Jon Whiteley is a most engaging youngster, and his natural portrayal gives it all the heart interest it needs.
+Suspense smoothly builds up, and the climax, although a trifle inconclusive, is showmanlike.
+Hunted deserves to click, and unless we are very much mistaken, it will.
+Its sentiments and topography are essentially and refreshingly British."